Sharp stability inequalities for planar double bubbles: Introduction

-After the pioneering contributions by Bernstein \cite{bernstein} and Bonnesen \cite{bonnesen}, the analysis of global stability problems has received a renewed attention in recent years, with the proof of the sharp stability inequality for the Euclidean isoperimetric problem \cite{Fuglede,Fuglede93,hallhaymanweitsman,hall,fuscomaggipratelli,CicaleseLeonardi,fuscogellipisante}, the Wulff isoperimetric problem \cite{FigalliMaggiPratelliINVENTIONES}, the Gaussian isoperimetric problem \cite{cianchifuscomaggipratelliGAUSS,mossel}, Plateau-type problems \cite{dephilippismaggi}, fractional isoperimetric problems \cite{fuscomillotmorini}, and isoperimetric problems in higher codimension \cite{bogelainduzaarfusco}.
+We now comment on the related literature on quantitative isoperimetric inequalities, and on the strategy of proof of our main results.
+After the pioneering contributions by Bernstein \cite{bernstein} and Bonnesen \cite{bonnesen}, the analysis of global stability problems has received a renewed attention in recent years, with the proof of the sharp stability inequality for the Euclidean isoperimetric problem \cite{Fuglede,Fuglede93,hallhaymanweitsman,hall,fuscomaggipratelli,CicaleseLeonardi,fuscogellipisante,fuscojulin}, the Wulff isoperimetric problem \cite{FigalliMaggiPratelliINVENTIONES}, the Gaussian isoperimetric problem \cite{cianchifuscomaggipratelliGAUSS,mossel,barchiesibrancolinijulin}, Plateau-type problems \cite{dephilippismaggi}, fractional isoperimetric problems \cite{fuscomillotmorini}, and isoperimetric problems in higher codimension \cite{bogelainduzaarfusco}.
 (This list is probably incomplete, and it does not mention contributions to stability problems for functional inequalities.)

-In \cite{CicaleseLeonardiMaggiPART1} we have started the study of stability issues for isoperimetric problems with multiple volume constraints.
-Among the various results proved in that paper, we have a reduction theorem for the global stability inequality \eqref{global stability double bubble}.
-In the particular case of double bubbles, this result shows that, in proving \eqref{global stability double bubble}, one can directly consider comparison double bubbles $\E$ with $\pa\E=f(\pa\E_0)$ for a standard double bubble $\E_0$ and a $C^{1,1}$-diffeomorphism $f:\pa\E_0\to\pa\E$ with $\|f-\Id\|_{C^1(\pa\E_0;\R^2)}$ as small as wished.

-This strategy of reduction to $C^1$-small diffeomorphic images of the minimizers has been introduced in \cite{CicaleseLeonardi,CicaleseLeonardiJEMS} in the stability analysis of the Euclidean isoperimetric problem.
-In that case the solution of the ``reduced'' stability problem is achieved rather easily by a Fourier series argument originally introduced by Fuglede \cite{Fuglede,Fuglede93}.
+Among the various methods developed to deal with global stability problems in the above mentioned papers, the {\it selection principle} method from \cite{CicaleseLeonardi} has proven to be the more widely applicable.
+At the heart of this approach lies the use of regularity theory to obtain what we call {\it improved convergence theorems}.
+Referring to the introduction of \cite{CiLeMaIC1} for a more detailed account on this kind of results, we just notice here that by exploiting the main result from \cite{CiLeMaIC1} in combination with a selection principle we can reduce the proof of \eqref{global stability double-bubble} to the case when $\pa\E=f(\pa\E_0)$ for a $C^{1,1}$-diffeomorphism $f$ between $\pa\E_0$ and $\pa\E$ such that $\|f-\Id\|_{C^1(\pa\E_0)}$ is as small as needed.
+In the case of the standard isoperimetric problem, following Fuglede \cite{Fuglede,Fuglede93}, one can directly address this ``reduced'' stability problem by an expansion in spherical harmonics, which is elementary if $n=2$.